 In this article, we’ll describe how to get and audit the RDP connection logs in Windows.
-The RDP connection logs allow RDS terminal servers administrators to get information about which users logged on to the server when a specific RDP user logged on and ended up the session, and from which device (DNS name or IP address) the user logged on.
+The RDP connection logs allow RDS terminal server administrators to get information about which users logged on to the server when a specific RDP user logged on and ended up the session, and from which device (DNS name or IP address) the user logged on.

 RDP Connection Events in Windows Event Viewer